vinit17/Instagram_photo_viewer/README.md

 # Instagram_photo_viewer

-It is a PHP-based photo album which fetches data from Instagram and displays it on local machine.
+It is a PHP-based photo album which uses Instagram's public API and displays the results on webpage.